 Please note that in agreeing to share these details you have not forfeited your rights as prescribed under the Data Protection Act 1998 and CREST will continue to apply the same level of care to safeguard your privacy and use of your information across all our services.
 Your service entitlement from CREST will not be affected should you decide not to allow your data to be shared in this way or if you change your mind at any time in the future.

 We maintain physical, electronic and procedural safeguards in connection with the collection, storage and disclosure of customer information and personal data.
 Our internal personnel, who have access to the data, have been trained to maintain the confidentiality of such information.

 How long is data kept?

-The personal information you provide to us will be retained for 15 years or as may be required by law.
+The personal information you provide to us may be retained for up to 15 years or as required by law.
 At that point, you will be contacted to seek your consent for us to retain it for a further period.
 At the same time, you will have the option to instruct us to delete it.